How I Healed My Eczema

 This form of eczema can occur either when touching an irritant once or repeatedly.

 This form of eczema usually affects the hands and feet and is usually chronic and painful.
 Blisters appears initially then skin patches begin to form in the skin.
 Medical professionals are unsure what triggers this type of eczema.

 This type of eczema usually affects men more than women.
 Men usually develop this form of eczema before their mid-50s.
 Women usually develop this type of eczema in their teens or as a young adult.

 Red, coiled-shaped marks usually develop and appear on the legs, forearms, lower back, hips, and the back of the hands.
-The cause of this form of eczema is unknown, however the irritants that could possible cause flare ups are:
+The cause of this form of eczema is unknown, however, the irritants that could possibly cause flare-ups are:

 - Cold and dry air

 Individuals with this type of eczema usually develop it in spots on the skin; it forms where scratching is common or frequent.
 This type of eczema usually develops in these areas:

 Individuals with this type of eczema usually scratch frequently during the day or while sleeping.
 The skin becomes irritated as the scratching continues, and become prone to infections.